webix-hub/docs/data/api/_protoui.md

 @params:
 - target		object		the object to extend.
 It receives the new properties
 - view			object		the view object that a new view is inherited from
-- ...mixins		array		one or many mixin objects
+- mixins		object		one or many mixin objects

 @returns:
 - result	object		the new view (target object) with the new properties